yakaz/yamerl/README.md

-# yamerl: YAML 1.2 parser in Erlang
+# yamerl: YAML 1.2 and JSON parser in Erlang

 YAML is a human-friendly data serialization format.
 The specification for this language and many examples are available from the [Official